-Nobody in our society says that spending periods of time alone with your thoughts is an amazing tool for personal growth.
-This is not surprising, as we live in a society that is addicted to constant doing.
+Nobody in our society says that spending periods of time alone with your thoughts is a powerful tool for personal growth.
+But this is not surprising, as we live in a society that is addicted to constant doing.

 Social media is undoubtedly a great tool which helps us to stay connected with others.
 However, it has created a culture that is focused on the lives of others.
 It’s disconnecting us from ourselves more than ever before since an increasing amount of our time and attention is directed outward instead of on ourselves.

 Spending time by ourselves has become increasingly difficult because of our smartphones which provide a constant source of amusement by swiping in any direction.
 It has made us a slave to constant stimulation, to the point that being alone by ourselves can become an uncomfortable experience.